The Rock Star in Us | column

 We had to sing western music during training.
 From Braille to the Beatles.
 From Ekada and De Munnik to Edith Piaf.
 The scales were weird to me.
 So I left the singing to my classmates, I would throw myself into Shakespearean texts.
 I told myself that from a young age at home I had been exposed to a different kind of music.
 No one was waiting for this.
 I thought.

 Playing with the prevailing norms to get a place on the podium.
 Until a few weeks ago, I had the idea of converting traditional Vietnamese music into contemporary music.
-Bass guitar in hand, I bridge the gap between the sounds I hear at home and the sounds my audience recognizes.
+Bass guitar in hand, I build the bridge from the sounds I hear at home to the sounds my audience recognizes.

 At Beyoncé’s concert last week, several things came together.
 There was a star, not to show how well she could dance or sing, but to connect with and tell something about this world.